ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial1-phase-transition/README.md

 to start the animation.
 (If you don't have the patience to watch every single frame, you can press 'fast forward' instead.)

+**Question**: What is the difference between the structres in the beginning and at the end of the simulation?

 ## Calculate the temperature of the system

 Normally, the temperature of the system can be derived